rabbit19981023/popular-lang-leetcode/README.md

   int b;
 };

-void processTestCase(Inputs inputs, int expected);
+void processTestCase(Inputs inputs, int expected); // # < --- you must declare the function first, or it cannot be accessed

 TEST(SumTest, SumOfTwoGivenNumbers) {
   Inputs inputs {